BoltzExchange/boltz-web-app/docs/urlParams.md

----
-description: >-
+# 🔍 URL query parameters

 To prefill certain inputs of the the site, URL query parameters can be used.
 Those parameters are documented here.
----

-# 🔍 URL query parameters

 ## Embedding